Read more about the Bayley-III UK Validation >

 The Bayley Scales of Infant Development (Bayley-III) are recognised internationally as one of the most comprehensive tools to assess children from as young as one month old.
 With Bayley-III, it is possible to obtain detailed information even from non-verbal children as to their functioning.

-Two day courses throughout 2016 in various locations.
+Two day Bailey-III training courses available in various locations.

 Children are assessed in the five key developmental domains of cognition, language, social-emotional, motor and adaptive behaviour.

 Bayley-III offers significant additions and improvements to the previous editions.